OscarRondon/dotnetProjects/OARCeCommerceSolution/README.md

 OARCeCommerceSolution
 [
-	*	Implement the admin page for categories (client)
+	*	Load the ProductTypes from the server for admin (server)
-	*	Add IconStyle to category (shared, server, client)
+	*	Add ProductTypeService Implementation (client)
-	*	Re-render menu after change cateries (client)
+	*	Create the ProductType Admin page (client)
 ]